Banks' first-quarter trading revenue prompts cautious optimism

 "Low rates have translated into a surge in mergers and an increase in currency trading, both big money makers for investment banks," BlackRock's Global Chief Investment Strategist Russ Koesterich said.

-"We see the favourable environment for this sector continuing and would remain overweight in large, global financial firms."
+"We see the favorable environment for this sector continuing and would remain overweight in large, global financial firms."

 (Editing by David Goodman)